How to Transfer Ownership of Property in Dubai?

 The Real Estate Regulatory Agency (RERA) issues circulars that flesh out practical compliance—developer NOCs, broker licensing, escrow rules, and online portals such as Dubai REST.

-Can I transfer ownership Of Property in Dubai?
+Can I transfer ownership of property in Dubai?

 Ownership Categories: